 Publications Policy

 Authors who use data from the H3Africa consortium must acknowledge H3Africa using the following wording "This study makes use of data generated by H3Africa.
 A full list of the investigators who contributed to the generation of the data is available from www.H3Africa org. .
-The funding for this project comes through the Human Heredity and Health in Africa (H3Africa) Initiative, which is funded by the National Institutes of Health and the Wellcome Trust.
+The funding for this project comes through the Human Heredity and Health in Africa (H3Africa) Initiative, which is funded by the National Institutes of Health and the Wellcome Trust through AESA.
 Authors must also cite the relevant primary H3Africa publication (details of which can be found on the H3Africa website) and the information about which H3Africa datasets were used.

 Recipients and Data Users should note that the H3Africa consortium bears no responsibility for the further analysis or interpretation of these data, over and above that published by the H3Africa consortium.